jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 ## Motivation

 With the default TCP transport non-authenticated clients with access to ports on the same machine are currently able to monitor IOPub, accessing any secrets exchanged during kernel runtime (code, outputs, etc).
-It can be only prevented by using ICP transport and file permissions.
+It can be only prevented by using IPC transport and file permissions.

 ## Guide-level explanation